Legazpi, Albay: American colonial era (1900–1941)

-Transport links were dramatically improved in the 1930s.
-The final gap of the Manila Railroad Company's South Main Line was closed on May 8, 1938, when President Manuel L. Quezon hammered a ceremonial golden spike at Del Gallego, Camarines Sur, formally inaugurating through passenger and freight service between Tutuban and Legazpi (the famed "Bicol Express").

-Air transport arrived even earlier: Sanborn Field—laid out before 1936 just outside the poblacion—served pre-war civilian flights and, after December 1941, became a strategic Japanese and later Allied air base (it is the site of today's Legazpi Airport).
+Transport links were dramatically improved in the 1930s with the final gap in the Manila Railroad Company's South Main Line being closed on May 8, 1938 when President Manuel L. Quezon hammered in a ceremonial golden spike at Del Gallego, Camarines Sur.
+This formally inaugurated through passenger and freight services between Tutuban and Legazpi, the famed "Bicol Express".
+Air transport arrived even earlier, with Sanborn Field being laid out before 1936 just outside the poblacion (CBD) to serve pre-war civilian flights.
+After December 1941 it became a strategic Japanese and later Allied air base, and is the site of today's Legazpi Airport.